Parking on dropped kerb and double parking

 Does this apply to every vehicle that is 50cm from the kerb?

-No, it does not.
-If the vehicle is:
+No, it does not apply if the vehicle is:

 What should I do if a parked vehicle is causing an obstruction?